-Good sources of dietary iron include:
+Good food sources of iron are:

 For those who enjoy keeping fit and want to optimise performance and check the impact their training is having on their health.

-With over 40 biomarkers, this health check empowers you to understand much more about your health on the inside.
+With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

 Lab Tests Online UK.
-(2018).
+(2016).
 Haemoglobin.
 Available at: https://labtestsonline.org.uk/tests/haemoglobin

 Panawala, L. (2017).
 What is the Function of Hemoglobin in the Human Body.
 Pedia.
 Available at: https://www.researchgate.net/publication/313841668_What_is_the_Function_of_Hemoglobin_in_the_Human_Body

-National Health Service.
+NHS.
 (2017).
 Dehydration.
 Available at: https://www.nhs.uk/conditions/dehydration/

 Lane, D, J, R and Richardson, D, R. (2014).
 The Active Role of Vitamin C in Mammalian Iron Metabolism: Much More than Just Enhanced Iron Absorption.
 Free Radical Biology and Medicine: 75, pp 69-83.